Alex19Way/Alex19Way/README.md

-- 👋 Hi, I’m @Alex19Way, 19 years old, I'm from Italy
+- 👋 Hi, I’m @Alex19Way, 19 years old, I'm from Italy.
-- 👀 I’m interested in learning new creative and technical stuff
+- 👀 I’m interested in learning new creative and technical stuff.
-- 🌱 I’m currently learning Javascript,
+- 🌱 I’m currently learning Javascript, and I'm going to became a Front-End Developer.
--I'm going to became a Front-End Developer
+- 💞️ I’m looking to increase my skills in order to start working in the web development.
-- 💞️ I’m looking to collaborate on evry type of project in order to increase my skills
+- 📫 This is my email --alessandro.soldani26@gmail.com--
-- 📫 How to reach me --alessandro.soldani26@gmail.com--
+- At the moment I use Github to host all my projects.

 My learning line:<br>